evainnocente/Mouse_TE_Expression/README.md

 Samples were collected 5 days after treatment.

-The project directory contains scripts used to trim reads, check read quality, generate a genome index, map reads to the reference genome, and quantify the reads.
+The project/ directory contains scripts used to trim reads, check read quality, generate a genome index, map reads to the reference genome, and quantify the reads. data/ contains sample and treatment metadata. results_data/ contains read quality reports.
-Results_data contains significantly differentially expressed TEs and matched lncRNAs.